KxSystems/docs/docs/wp/disaster-recovery/index.md

 importance for IT systems to have a comprehensive disaster recovery plan in place.

-This whitepaper discusses disaster recovery (DR) and failover concepts from the perspective of the gateway layer accessing a typical kdb+ tick system used in capital-markets applications.
+This white paper discusses disaster recovery (DR) and failover concepts from the perspective of the gateway layer accessing a typical kdb+ tick system used in capital-markets applications.
 The end goal of constructing this plan is to ensure high availability of the